andyrosty/SpaceGuy/README.md

 Contributions to SpaceGuy are welcome as I am actively working on this project.

 ## Contact
-If you have any questions, suggestions, or feedback, please feel free to contact us:
+If you have any questions, suggestions, or feedback, please feel free to contact me:

 - Email: andrew.acheampong@orlikdesignlab.com
 - Website: (https://www.orlikdesignlab.com)